ani-work/certificate-verification/README.md

     database: 'certificate_db'
 });

-the port number 3306 applies to my specific mysql server running on my Windows machine using XAMPP control panel.
+The port number 3306 applies to my specific mysql server running on my Windows machine using XAMPP control panel.
 This can differ for your system, depending on your setup of MySql.
-Kindly find out the port number of your specific mysql server on your PC and change the number accordingly
+Kindly find out the port number of your specific mysql server on your PC and change the number accordingly.

 5. Run Your Express.js Server